 As a team, we hope that we are able to develop and embed greater scholarship within the History curriculum, achieving ‘Awe and Wonder’ moments via trips such as the year 11 trip to the Battle of the Somme as well as other trips such as the year 7 trip to Warwick castle.

 The two key themes of Ruling, and Living and Working are covered in each year group from Year 7 to 9.

-Topics and skills studied: Key skills starting with a focus on Historical sources as well as an investigation into Historical time periods and chronology.
-For key enquiry questions we will investigate interpretations of William’ victory at the battle of Hastings; Investigate how King William was able to control England after 1066; The causes and consequence of the Peasants revolt through the use of source evidence; Interpreting how difficult life was for people during the Middle Ages; The reasons for the murder of Thomas Becket and the significance of Magna Carta.
+Key skills starting with a focus on Historical sources as well as an investigation into Historical time periods and chronology.
+For key enquiry questions we will investigate interpretations of William’ victory at the battle of Hastings; Investigate how King William was able to control England after 1066; Interpreting how difficult life was for people during the Middle Ages; Who was the most successful Tudor Monarch and did the Industrial revolution lead to good or bad changes.